rust-lang/book/src/ch07-03-importing-names-with-use.md

   | ^
 ```

 The compilation failed, but why?
-We don't need to place `communicator::` in
+We don’t need to place `communicator::` in
 front of the function like we did in `src/main.rs` because we are definitely
 within the `communicator` library crate here.
 The reason is that paths are
 always relative to the current module, which here is `tests`.
 The only